Notes and Posts

 Inoculation Prompting: Instructing Models to Misbehave at Train-time Can Improve Run-time Behavior

-Three mitigations are effective for preventing reward hacking during fine-tuning: preventing the model from reward hacking directly, increasing the diversity of RLHF safety training, and “inoculation prompting”—framing reward hacking as acceptable behavior during training removes misaligned generalization even when reward hacking is learned.
+Three mitigations work against reward hacking during fine-tuning: blocking the model from reward hacking directly, increasing the diversity of RLHF safety training, and "inoculation prompting."
+Framing reward hacking as acceptable behavior during training removes misaligned generalization even when reward hacking is learned.

 Read on LessWrong → -